stigwue/iriki/README.md

 Iriki files all reside in a single directory.
 All requests to be handled by the framework will be POST/GET to or from this directory.

-These are the key directories within: engine, app and vendors.
+These are the key directories within: engine, app and vendor.

 ### Engine